CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Routing/Static-Routing.md

 ...
 ```

-The following example commands configure Cumulus Linux to send traffic with the destination prefix 10.10.10.61/32 out swp3 (10.0.0.32/31) to the next hop 10.0.0.33 in vrf blue:
+The following example commands configure Cumulus Linux to send traffic with the destination prefix 10.10.10.61/32 out swp3 (10.0.0.32/31) to the next hop 10.0.0.33 in vrf blue.

+{{< img src="/images/cumulus-linux/static-vrf.png" width="500" >}}

 {{< tabs "TabID74 ">}}